-- Use flexible working hours and split shift teams to minimise the risk of people gathering - If applicable use either every other POS terminal or just one - whichever option allows 2 metres spacing - With immediate effect and until further notice demonstrations of equipment must cease.
+- Use flexible working hours and split shift teams to minimise the risk of people gathering - If applicable use either every other POS terminal or just one - With immediate effect and until further notice demonstrations of equipment must cease.
 All customers should be explicitly directed to the guidance leaflet and advised to read it.